armfazh/draft-sullivan-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

   thus, given a bitstring C, the desired selector c can be computed by OR-ing all bits of C together.
 The resulting selector will be either 0 if all bits of C are zero, or 1 if at least one bit of C is 1.

-- CTEQ(a, b): Given two bitstrings of the same length, CTEQ returns True whenever a is equal to b, otherwise returns False.
-Like CMOV, this operation must be implemented in constant time with respect to their values and their length.

 - I2OSP and OS2IP: These functions are used to convert an octet string to and from a non-negative integer {{RFC8017}}.